Skip to content

 What language is Sudanese Arabic?

-Sudanese Arabic is a dialect of Arabic.
+Sudanese Arabic is a dialect of the Arabic language.

 Where is Sudanese Arabic spoken?